-Nicole Bode is an award-winning reporter and editor with decades of experience in shoe-leather reporting as well as a deep knowledge of the world of digital media startups and the emerging field of blockchain and cryptocurrency.
-She is currently a co-founder and the head of newsroom sustainability at Civil, a decentralized marketplace for news designed to give journalists a new place to create a solvent future.
+Nicole Bode is an award-winning reporter and editor with decades of experience in shoe-leather reporting, fact checking and research as well as a deep knowledge of the world of digital media startups.

 She was part of the founding team behind DNAinfo, which launched in 2009 as a Manhattan-only news website and went on to set the bar for online-only hyperlocal news reporting both in New York City and in Chicago before its closure in 2017.
 During her time there, she served as the deputy editor of news, managing editor and the site’s first data visualizations editor.